 Overtime with a zero-hours contract

-Also with a zero-hours contract:
+Even with a zero-hours contract:

 -

-do you work more than planned?
+do you work more than scheduled?

 -

-do you regularly work extra?
+do you consistently work extra?

 Then those hours must be paid.